Home Decluttering Hacks for Messy People

 • Saturday – Organize the floor and shelving.

-Rather than an all-weekend and overwhelming project, you can now look to spend just 30 minutes or so per task.
+Rather than an overwhelming project that may take an entire weekend to get done, you can now look to spend just 10 minutes or so a day.
 Easier to do and easier to deal with.

 More often than not, the more time a cleaning or decluttering project looks to be, the more difficult it is for a messy person to want to do it.
 I have found that if you can set time distractions, this will really help you to keep your focus on the job, allowing you to accomplish quite a bit in a short amount of time.